 Concerns We Have When A Client Calls After A Wreck Suffering Facial Injuries

-Whenever a client calls our office after a wreck and they have suffered facial injuries, we have two immediate concerns:
+Whenever a client calls our office after a wreck, and they have suffered facial injuries, we have two immediate concerns:

 First, we want to make sure our client is getting the appropriate medical care for their injuries.

 And second, we want to DOCUMENT the injuries by having a professional photographer take pictures of the injuries.
 The old saying is so true - "A picture is worth a thousand words."
 It's one thing to talk about the physical injuries, it is another thing for a jury to actually see the severity of the injuries in photographs.
-A professional, evidentiary photographer knows exactly how to capture the injuries on film to show the degree of injuries and scarring using the correct lighting.
+A professional evidentiary photographer knows exactly how to capture the injuries on film to show the degree of injuries and scarring using the correct lighting.
 We tell our clients to take lots of photos, but it is worth the money for us to hire a professional photographer to ensure the injuries are properly memorialized.

-If you are hurt in a car wreck, please - don't rely on the insurance company to tell you what your case is worth.
+If you were hurt in a car wreck, please - don't rely on the insurance company to tell you what your case is worth.
 And don't take someone else's opinion on value.
 You need an experienced personal injury attorney to review your claim and have ALL the facts.

-Don't navigate this difficult time alone, fill out our free case evaluation.
+Don't navigate this difficult time alone.
+Fill out our free case evaluation.

 How do I find the best lawyer?